-The Tarpon 105's hull is flat for the most part, but it has a unique hull flare at the bow to boost its ability to cut through waves, and a pointed stern to assist it in tracking and gliding through the water.
-The hull has a dual inverted keel design that is very similar to the Wilderness Systems Aspire 105, helping this relatively flush-bottomed hull to track and glide more efficiently.
-It glides well, it's just not the best.
+The hull is flat for the most part, but it has a unique flare at the bow to boost its ability to cut through waves and a pointed stern to assist it in tracking and gliding through the water.
+The hull has a dual inverted keel design similar to the Wilderness Systems Aspire 105, helping this relatively flush bottom to track and glide more efficiently.
+It glides well; it's just not the best.

-If you are looking for an identical kayak built for a little more speed with better tracking, increased glide, and more storage, we suggest some of the larger and heavier models in the Tarpon fleet such as the Tarpon 120, or 140.
-In order to improve tracking, it is also possible to add a rudder to the Tarpon kayak with the purchase of the XL Rudder kit.
+If you are looking for an identical kayak built for a little more speed with better tracking, increased glide, and more storage, we suggest some of the larger and heavier models in the Tarpon fleet, such as the 120 or 140.
+To improve tracking, it is also possible to add a rudder to the Tarpon by purchasing the XL Rudder kit.
 An expensive accessory, it may well be worth your expense for those looking to improve tracking for comfort, fishing, or photography.

 What the Tarpon 105 lacks in glide, tracking, and speed, it makes up for in maneuverability.
 The lack of a pronounced V-shaped hull or rigid, defined keel allows the boat to turn easily and quickly.
 The flared hull and ever-so-subtle rocker at the front and back of the boat promote efficient turning with minimal effort, earning it a top score.

 If you do happen to fall off this kayak, its open access makes it easy to climb back on board.
-In addition, if it was to fully capsize it is easy to re-right, as it will self-drain.
+In addition, it is easy to re-right after capsizing, as it will self-drain.
 Not having to empty a capsized kayak saves the user time and energy compared to other sit-in-style kayaks.

 The Tarpon 105 delivers outstanding all-around comfort.
-Wilderness Systems put a lot of thought and effort into their ergonomic seating system, from contoured seats and backrests to the soft edges of the leg lifter that contour beneath your thighs.
-They also had the foresight to use multi-sized holes in the special perforated foam padding that promote aeration and help the seat padding air and dry quickly.
-This, along with the tight mesh covering, keeps your back safe from sweat and water that may splash into the boat.
+Wilderness Systems put a lot of thought and effort into their ergonomic seating system, from contoured seats and backrests to the soft edges of the leg lifter that contours beneath your thighs.
+They also had the foresight to use multi-sized holes in the special perforated foam padding to promote aeration and help the seat padding air out and dry quickly.
+This, along with the tight mesh covering, keeps your back safe from sweat and water that may splash inside.
 This is one of the most comfortable boats in the test.

-Wilderness Systems doesn't mess around when it comes to building their high-density roto-molded linear polyethylene boats.
-You can tell from your first look at their kayaks that they want to produce boats that stand the test of time and withstand the normal knocks and scrapes that come with transporting and pulling their vessels on and offshore.
+Wilderness Systems doesn't mess around when building their high-density roto-molded linear polyethylene boats.
+You can tell from your first look at their kayaks that they want to produce crafts that stand the test of time and withstand the normal knocks and scrapes that come with transporting and pulling their vessels on and offshore.

-An excellent feature only offered on the Wilderness Systems Tarpon 105 are the accessory rails built into the gunnels at the front of the boat.
+An excellent feature only offered on the Tarpon 105 is the accessory rails built into the gunnels at the front of the boat.
 This allows you to rig fishing pole holders, GPS or fish finder screens, cameras, or anything else you might want to attach to your boat without having to drill holes.

 Though a bit more expensive than its nearest competitor, the Tarpon 105 more than justifies the additional cost with all the cool extra features and dry storage options.
 Its well-designed hull and high-density roto-molded linear polyethylene plastic will likely pay off in the long term, as the quality manufacturing should add to the life of the boat.